The Microsoft 365 Security Landscape in 2026

 Harden Your Microsoft 365 Security Posture

-EPC Group has secured hundreds of enterprise Microsoft 365 environments across healthcare, financial services, and government.
-Our team brings 28+ years of Microsoft security expertise and deep compliance knowledge for HIPAA, SOC 2, FedRAMP, and CMMC frameworks.
+EPC Group has successfully managed hundreds of Microsoft 365 environments in various sectors, including healthcare, financial services, and government.
+Our team has 29 years of experience in Microsoft security.

 Errin O'Connor